How to change the password of an email account in cPanel

 Before you start

-- You must know the full email account name (example: user@yourdomain.com )
+• You must know the full email account name, for example user@yourdomain.com.

 Steps